CSS Floating

 CSS Float

 In the example above, the image will float to the left, and the paragraph text will wrap around it.
 At the end of the code we use clear: both to ensure the layout of the document doesn’t break.
+This forces the next content to appear below the floated element instead of wrapping around it.

 Clearing Floats

 When you use the float property, you may encounter issues where elements overlap or layout is broken.
-To prevent these issues, you can use the clear property.

 The clear property specifies what elements can float beside the cleared element and on which side.
 Here are the possible values: